 Work your way through each of these statements, understand the terms in bold and you will understand accounting 101 and know how to keep score in your business.

-The Balance Sheet shows the value of your company as of a specific date such as the end of a month, quarter or year.
 A comparative balance sheet compares one period to another and this is a way to monitor your progress.

 The formula used to prepare the Balance Sheet is Assets -Liabilities = Shareholders' (Owner’s) Equity